VinceMagick/DataScienceCapstoneProject/Data Modelling/README.md

-To complete Project 2, I will follow these steps:
+To complete Project 2, I performed the following steps:

 ### Data Modelling: